cocolabs/timelib/README.md

 - `\t <rate>` - change tick rate to a desired value (min 0.1, max 20).
 - `\t` - reset tick rate to game default value (20).

+## Technical details

+The process used to accomplish this is complex and involves bytecode manipulation using [Mixin](https://github.com/SpongePowered/Mixin).
+The technical side of things can be difficult to understand if you are not familiar with [ASM](https://asm.ow2.io/), however this is the simple version of what happens inside the mod that allows us to slow down time:

+- During runtime Mixin will redirect method flow at a particular point in `MinecraftServer.run()` method and inject a callback to itself.
+The point of injection is the `while` loop that handles the server time calculation and determines when each tick should happen.
+- We then do a series of calculations and determine how much milliseconds passed this tick based on the `mspt` (milliseconds per tick) rate calculated from tick rate set by the player via game command.
+- From there it's only a matter of incrementing `serverTime` and setting when tasks will be completed (`runTasksUntil`) with the calculated value.
+The rest of the replaced loop is pure vanilla code.

+The steps above slow down server tick rate but unfortunately result in frame skipping when rendering.
+This is caused by the client timer not calculating elapsed ticks properly, and here is how we deal with that:

+- During runtime Mixin will redirect field access of `tickLength` in `net.minecraft.util.Timer` class to return `mspt` (milliseconds per tick) calculated from tick rate set by player via game command.
+- Special care needs to be taken when dealing with pistons (see issue #3).

 ## For developers